matryx/mocktract-ethers.js/README.md

 ## Example Test With Truffle and Jest

-The folder `truffle-example` gives an example of a TodoList contract with Truffle, and how `mocktract` can be used for unit testing a node interface to the contract.
+The folder `truffle-example` gives an example of a TodoList ethereum smart contract with Truffle, and how `mocktract` can be used for unit testing a node interface to the contract.

 These are some excerpts from the example: